top of page

 Guidance

-The biggest lesson from Project Kenon was learning to design in parallel with evolving mechanics—to stay adaptable, creative, and collaborative under uncertainty.
+A Blank Canvas: The biggest lesson from Project Kenon was learning to design alongside evolving mechanics—staying adaptable, creative, and collaborative under uncertainty.
+This approach allowed me to significantly shape gameplay and the final player experience.

 bottom of page